magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 ***

-Like in the rest of Magento, you use LESS files to style your content types in the Admin UI and on the storefront (frontend).
+Like in the rest of Magento, you can use LESS files to style your content types in the Admin UI and on the storefront (frontend).

 ## Configuration